-Michael Oh was a freshman at MIT studying aerospace engineering when he began his entrepreneurship journey.
-He founded Tech Superpowers in 1992, the first iteration of TSP.
+Michael Oh was a freshman at MIT studying aerospace engineering when he founded Tech Superpowers, the first iteration of TSP.
 The name was inspired by a magazine Michael had read referring to two recently released Apple computers as “superpowers.”
-Fascinated by computers having grown up during the beginning of the personal computer tech revolution, he worked at a computer shop in the summers as a teenager.
-What started as a side venture while in school quickly blossomed into a formidable IT company in Boston that focused on fostering efficiency in both home and business environments.
+Michael was fascinated by computers and had grown up during the beginning of the personal computer tech revolution, even working at a computer shop in the summers as a teenager.
+What started as a side venture while he was in school quickly blossomed into a formidable IT company in Boston that focused on fostering efficiency in both home and business environments.

-Though TSP has grown and changed over the years (especially with the creation of TSP Smart Spaces, a TSP venture with a focus on smart home automation and conference room AV), one thing has stayed the same.
-TSP’s commitment to providing exceptional business IT support services and solutions throughout the greater Boston area.
+Though TSP has grown and changed over the years (especially with the creation of TSP Smart Spaces, a TSP venture with a focus on smart home automation and AV integration), one thing has stayed the same: TSP’s commitment to providing exceptional business IT support services and solutions throughout the greater Boston area.

-Today, TSP operates as three distinct entities: TSP IT Services, TSP Smart Spaces, and Nordic Smart Spaces.
+Today, TSP operates as three distinct entities: Tech Superpowers, TSP Smart Spaces, and Nordic Smart Spaces.
 Each of these entities features distinct products and services and serves vastly different clientele.
-What they have in common though, is their commitment to personalized service and a passion for delivering exceptional results.
+What they have in common though, is their commitment to personalized service and a passion for delivering exceptional results through decades of experience.

 Poised to Thrive in Today’s Climate